emirmatik/spotical/README.md

 # Spotical - Music Web App 🎵
 - Minimalist and clear UI
 - Mobile friendly
+- Give a like to your favorite musics as much as you want!

 ### Todos
 [x] <del>fix little issue with music layout animations</del> <br/>